adedayoniyi/Pay-Mobile-Server/README.md

 ### QUICK START ⚡

+#### Visit: <a href="https://github.com/adedayoniyi/Pay-Mobile-Full-Stack"> Pay Mobile Full Stack </a> to access the full stack code of the software (i.e the Web Admin Front End and the Mobile Front End)

 ### You have to create a `.env` for the required environment variables as the one here has been removed

 #### Here are the necessary data